12 Online Computer Science Courses Worth Taking

 Network Administration: Students explore ways to make computer networks run effectively.
 Enrollees learn to install, fix, and upgrade computer networks.
 The curriculum may include aspects of data management, web development, and networking solutions.

 Software Development: These classes teach learners to create, test, and maintain modern computer applications.
-The curriculum may include programming languages, software security, and algorithms and data structures.
+The curriculum may cover programming languages, software security, algorithms, and data structures.

 Topics Covered